...

 2. Coal (Thermal & Metallurgical)

-Coal remains a vital export, with combined earnings of A$ 91,358 million in 2023–24.
-Forecasts suggest metallurgical coal earnings will remain stable at approximately A$ 40–41 billion annually, while thermal coal is expected to decline from A$ 32 billion in 2024–25 to A$ 26 billion by 2026–27 due to the global energy transition.
+Coal is another key export, with combined earnings of about A$91 billion in 2023–24.
+Metallurgical coal used in steelmaking is expected to remain relatively stable at around A$40–41 billion annually, while thermal coal earnings could decline from about A$32 billion in 2024–25 to around A$26 billion by 2026–27 as countries transition toward cleaner energy sources.

 3. Natural Gas / LNG